ashbin-jaison/riskX/README.md

 Hazard: Wind Data and Downscaling Methodology
-This section explains how RiskX estimates high-resolution wind hazard layers suitable for asset-level risk analysis.
+This section explains how WindRisk estimates high-resolution wind hazard layers suitable for asset-level risk analysis.
 The goal is to provide detailed wind speed maps that account for local terrain effects, using both existing climate model data and statistical methods.

 1. Source Data: NORA3 Wind Speeds
 The NORA3 dataset provides wind gust data over Northern Europe at ~3 km spatial resolution.